Multidimensional Graph Neural Networks for Wireless Communications: A GNN Framework: All Sets Permuted Independently

-We can see that there are $2^3$ different weights (i.e. trainable parameters) in ${\bf P}_l$.
-In order for the GNN to exploit the topology of the graph, only the information in adjacent hyper-edges of the hyper-edge to be updated is aggregated at each layer, where the adjacent hyper-edges have two common vertices with the hyper-edge.
-Then, the weights of non-adjacent hyper-edges should be zero.
-Hence, there are only $3+1=4$ weights in ${\bf P}_l$, as illustrated in Fig. \ref{fig:fig-update}.\footnote{To help understand what are adjacent and non-adjacent edges for updating the hidden representation of an edge, we also provide an update layer for 2D-GNN in Fig. \ref{fig:fig-update}(a) whose hidden representation of an edge is a matrix.} Since there are $C_l$ ``channels'' in the $l$-th layer, there are $4C_lC_{l+1}$ weights between the $l$-th and $(l+1)$-th layers.
-For a general $D$-set problem, only $D+1$ of $2^D$ weights need to be trained for each ``channel''.
+To further harness topology prior, only the information in adjacent hyper-edges of the hyper-edge whose representation is updated should be aggregated at each layer, where the adjacent hyper-edges have two common vertices with the hyper-edge.
+Hence, the weights for non-adjacent hyper-edges should be zero.
+After exploiting the 3D-PE property, there are $2^3$ different weights (i.e. trainable parameters) in ${\bf P}_l$.
+After further exploiting the topology information, there are only $3+1=4$ weights in the weight matrix of each layer of the GNN, as illustrated in Fig. \ref{fig:fig-update}.
+For a general $M$-set problem, only $M+1$ of $2^M$ weights need to be trained for each ``channel''.

+To help understand what are adjacent and non-adjacent edges for updating the hidden representation of an edge, we also provide an update layer for 2D-GNN in Fig. \ref{fig:fig-update}(a) whose hidden representations of edges can be expressed as a matrix.
+Since there are $C_l$ ``channels'' in the $l$-th layer, there are $4C_lC_{l+1}$ weights between the $l$-th and $(l+1)$-th layers.